Special Report: Two Years of Overruling the Trump Administration

-The record shows that the Trump administration’s efforts to weaken environmental regulations are no match for the law.
+The record shows that the Trump’s efforts to weaken environmental regulations are no match for the law.

 The untold story of Trump’s administration’s environmental agenda is that it’s losing.